nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 Somebody now searched Bubber for a weapon, and somebody else said Pat had gone to find it.
 Periodically a spasmodic shudder almost jerked Jinx off his chair.
 Nobody seemed to know what to do, everyone was helpless.

-"Must a strangled 'im, huh?"
+"Must a strangled &rsquo;im, huh?"

 "Seem like it---chokes off his breath."